 Mufti’s autobiography represents the second phase of his life.
 Alakh Nagri was much impressed by Qudratullah Shahab’s thoughts and teachings.
 This part deals with Sufism, religion, and mysticism.

 - Un Kahi

 - Guria Ghar

 - Gudi Ki Kahani

 - Okhay Awallay

 Mumtaz also mentioned many quotes.
-He said great words and quotes in his short stories.
-At last, I hope you liked this biography and book details of the legend writer in Urdu.
+He said great words and passages in his short stories.
+At last, I hope you liked this biography and book details of the legendary writer in Urdu.
 For more information, you can also visit his website.

 You may also want to check Bano Qudsia: Urdu Drama and Novel Writer.